IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 Replace "data_transform.py" by the file you need to run.

-**Note that running a training scripts (any python file ending with "_train.py") with the argument --save_model (e.g., python3 src/script/budnet_train.py --save_model), will overwright associated model parameters.
-Running any script may also overwright output.**
+**Note that running a training scripts (any python file ending with "_train.py") with the argument --save_model (e.g., python3 src/script/bidnet_train.py --save_model), will overwright associated model parameters stored in `multi-level-auction-generator/models/`.
+Running any script may also overwright data output stored in `multi-level-auction-generator/data/`.**

 # License